HeadHunter4621/HeadHunter4621.github.io/_pages/singers/magnesium-mari.md

 permalink: /singers/magnesium-mari/
 ---

 I made this voicebank with my friend, Marley.
 It was so fun!
-She has a uniquely soft tone which doesn't work especially well in CVVC, so eventually we will make a VCV variant.
+She has a uniquely soft tone which doesn't work especially well in CVVC, so we re-recorded a VCV variant that is finished.
+Demo songs coming soon!

 # Character Info **(WIP)**: